netreconlab/ParseCareKit/README.md

 ## What version of ParseCareKit Suits Your Needs?
 - (Most cases) Need to use ParseCareKit for iOS13+ and will be using [CareKit](https://github.com/carekit-apple/CareKit#carekit-), [CareKitUI](https://github.com/carekit-apple/CareKit#carekitui-), and [CareKitStore](https://github.com/carekit-apple/CareKit#carekitstore-) (using `OCKStore`) within your app?
 You should use the [master](https://github.com/netreconlab/ParseCareKit) branch.
 You can take advantage of all of the capabilities of ParseCareKit.
 You should use `ParseRemoteSynchronizationManager()` see [below](#synchronizing-your-data) more details.
 - Need to use ParseCareKit for iOS11+ and will be using [CareKitStore](https://github.com/carekit-apple/CareKit#carekitstore-) (using `OCKStore`) within your app?
-You should use the [carestore](https://github.com/netreconlab/ParseCareKit/tree/carestore) branch.
+See this [section](https://github.com/netreconlab/ParseCareKit/blob/carestore/README.md#installing-via-cocoapods) for more details.
 You can take advantage of all of the capabilities of ParseCareKit.
 You should use `ParseRemoteSynchronizationManager()` see [below](#synchronizing-your-data) more details.
 The limitation here is that CareKit and CareKitUI can't be use because they require iOS13.
 - Need to use ParseCareKit for iOS13+ and will be using [CareKit <= 2.0.1](https://github.com/carekit-apple/CareKit#carekit-), [CareKitUI <= 2.0.1](https://github.com/carekit-apple/CareKit#carekitui-), and [CareKitStore <= 2.0.1](https://github.com/carekit-apple/CareKit#carekitstore-) (using `OCKStore` or conforming to `OCKAnyStoreProtocol`) within your app?
 You should use the [carekit_2.0.1](https://github.com/netreconlab/ParseCareKit/tree/carekit_2.0.1) branch.
 You can still use most of the capabilities of ParseCareKit, but you will be limited to syncing via a "wall clock" instead of "knowledge vectors".
 You should use `ParseSynchronizedStoreManager()` see [below](#synchronizing-your-data) more details.
 - Need to use ParseCareKit for iOS13+ and will be using [CareKit](https://github.com/carekit-apple/CareKit#carekit-), [CareKitUI](https://github.com/carekit-apple/CareKit#carekitui-), and [CareKitStore](https://github.com/carekit-apple/CareKit#carekitstore-) (but you created your own store conforming to the `OCKAnyStoreProtocol`) within your app?
 You should use the [wall_clock](https://github.com/netreconlab/ParseCareKit/tree/wall_clock) branch.
 You can still use most of the capabilities of ParseCareKit, but you will be limited to syncing via a "wall clock" instead of "knowledge vectors".
 You should use `ParseSynchronizedStoreManager()` see [below](#synchronizing-your-data) more details.
 It's suggested to map your classes to OCKStore classes instead.